Amber Heard And Billionaire Elon Musk Dating Rumors Resurface, A Sting To Depp?

 “The actress went to a VIP movie screening with Tesla founder Elon Musk in California on Tuesday, a source confirms to PEOPLE.
 The pair were at a showing of Al Gore’s upcoming documentary, An Inconvenient Sequel: Truth to Power, hosted by Apple CEO Tim Cook in Palo Alto.
 Musk, 45, and Heard, 30, were spotted out together on multiple occasions last year, amid their respective divorces from Talulah Riley and Depp.”

-The publication reminds that the pair were first spotted shortly after Heard filed for divorce from Pirates of the Caribbean star Johnny Depp and also accused her ex of alleged abusive behavior towards her by the actor.
+The publication reminds that the pair were first spotted shortly after Heard filed for divorce from Pirates of the Caribbean star Johnny Depp and also accused her ex of alleged abusive behavior towards her.
 It was a sighting in July during which Musk and Heard were both staying at Delano South Beach, Miami.
-Only two weeks later the two were then spotted enjoying one another’s company at a London nightclub.
+Only two weeks later, the two were then spotted enjoying one another’s company at a London nightclub.

 Amber Heard steps out again with billionaire Elon Musk https://t.co/KceZRAe6Hl pic.twitter.com/A6JlOBMJHW